 - Annual Tax on Enveloped Dwellings

-The GAAR applies to National Insurance contributions from March 2014.
+It also applies to National Insurance contributions for arrangements entered into on or after 13 March 2014.

-- Section 10 National Insurance contributions Act 2014
+- section 10 of the National Insurance Contributions Act 2014

-If you have any further comments about the GAAR, you can email HMRC.
+If you have any feedback about the GAAR, email: email@example.com.